crgoku7/MusicGenreClassification/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/QeqPgnr5Q2U/0.jpg)](https://youtu.be/QeqPgnr5Q2U)
 ## Dataset

-For the classification purpose, we have used the GTZAN dataset, a popular benchmark dataset for music genre classification tasks.
+For the purpose of classification, we have used the GTZAN dataset, a popular benchmark dataset for music genre classification tasks.

 The GTZAN dataset consists of 1,000 audio recordings, each 30 seconds long, categorized into 10 distinct music genres: blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, and rock.
 All audio files are in WAV format with a sampling rate of 22,050 Hz and mono channel.